Sunshine City, Tokyo: Namco Namja Town

-Namco Namja Town (ナムコナンジャータウン lit.
-Namuko Nanjā Taun) is an indoor theme park in the second floor of the Sunshine City shopping complex.
+Namco Namja Town (ナムコナンジャータウン, Namuko Nanjā Taun) is an indoor theme park in the second floor of the Sunshine City shopping complex.
 The park was opened in 1996 by Namco, a Japanese company best known for producing video games, although the park itself does not completely focus on those games.
 Instead, it features themed dining, carnival-style games, a haunted house, and a line of character mascots exclusive to the park.
 Various promotions related to video games exist as well, often on a rotating basis.
 Namco developed two games based on the park; the first of which, Nakavu no Daiboken: My Favorite Namja Town, was released in 2000 for the PlayStation in Japan only, while a second game, simply titled Namja Town, was released for iOS in the early 2010s.

 Namco also ran J-World Tokyo, a manga-themed park which opened in 2013 on the third floor immediately above Namja Town.
 J-World Tokyo closed on February 17, 2019 due to poor attendance.

 Sunshine City Prince Hotel

 Sunshine City Prince Hotel was opened in 1980 (renovated in 1996) by Prince Hotel on the grounds of Sunshine City.
 Until the restructuring of the Seibu Group in March 2006, Seibu Railway, Kokudo, and other companies owned the Prince Hotel building, but this was the only property directly owned by Prince Hotel (the former company).

 In 2007 (Heisei 19), the banquet halls on the 2nd and 3rd floors were closed and the head office of Prince Hotel Co., Ltd. moved to the former site, which will be used as a research facility after the head office relocates back to Diamond Gate Ikebukuro in 2019 (Heisei 31).
 In 2007, Trianon, a restaurant operated by the hotel on the 59th floor of Sunshine 60, and Windsor, the main bar on the first floor of the hotel, were also closed, and a Family Mart is now located on the site of Windsor.

-The hotel underwent a four-year renovation starting in 2015 (Heisei 27), and in addition to the renovation of all guest room floors, a concept floor "IKEPRI 25" will be launched on April 6, 2019 (Heisei 31) on the 25th floor, targeting subculture fans, mainly anime and manga from Japan and abroad [12].
+The hotel underwent a four-year renovation starting in 2015 (Heisei 27), and in addition to the renovation of all guest room floors, a concept floor "IKEPRI 25" will be launched on April 6, 2019 (Heisei 31), on the 25th floor, targeting subculture fans, mainly anime and manga from Japan and abroad [12].
 In conjunction with this, on July 15, 2016 (Heisei 28), the lobby lounge on the first floor was renovated into the "Chef's Palette" cafe and dining room, and the all-day dining function was transferred from the "Bayern" buffet restaurant on the basement floor. will no longer be open for breakfast, and "Bavaria" will once again become an all-day dining restaurant.